umdevelopera/um-optimize/README.md

-# Ultimate Member - Optimize
+# Ultimate Member - Optimize and Color

-Optimize loading for sites with the Ultimate Member plugin.
+Improves the performance of sites with Ultimate Member.
+Customize Ultimate Member colors.

 ## Key Features

 - Removes CSS and JS files that belongs to Ultimate Member and its extensions on pages that do not have Ultimate Member components.
-- Combines CSS and JS files that belongs to Ultimate Member and its extensions on pages with Ultimate Member components.
+- Combines CSS and JS files that belongs to Ultimate Member and its extensions.
 - Allows using Profile Photo and Cover Photo images from the browser cache.
 - Optimizes SQL queries to get posts and users faster.
+- Adds settings to customize Ultimate Member colors.

 ## Installation

-__Note:__ This plugin requires the [Ultimate Member](https://wordpress.org/plugins/ultimate-member/) plugin to be installed first.
+**Note:** This plugin requires the [Ultimate Member](https://wordpress.org/plugins/ultimate-member/) plugin to be installed first.

 ### How to install from GitHub